Quickstart: Building your first static site with Azure Static Web Apps

 - Select Install for Azure Static Web Apps.

-- The extension will install into Visual Studio Code.
+- The extension installs into Visual Studio Code.

 Create a static web app